-At December 31, 2020, the Company has federal and state net operating loss carryforwards of approximately \$57.6 million and \$60.9 million, respectively, which will begin to expire in 2021, unless previously utilized, and will begin to expire for state purposes in 2028.
-In addition, the Company has federal net operating loss carryforwards of \$38.6 million generated after 2017 that can be carried over indefinitely and may be used to offset up to 80% of federal taxable income.
-At December 31, 2020, the Company has foreign net operating loss carryforwards of approximately \$9.8 million, which begin to expire in 2022.
-At December 31, 2020, the Company has federal and California research and development tax credits of approximately \$0.4 million and \$0.3 million, respectively.
+At December 31, 2021, the Company has federal and state net operating loss carryforwards of approximately \$141.9 million and \$87.9 million, respectively.
+The federal net operating loss carryforwards begin to expire in 2022, unless previously utilized, and the state net operating loss carryforwards will begin to expire in 2028, unless previously utilized.
+Included in the federal net operating loss carryforward total is \$86.1 million generated after 2017 that can be carried over indefinitely and may be used to offset up to 80% of federal taxable income.
+At December 31, 2021, the Company has foreign net operating loss carryforwards of approximately \$10.4 million, which begin to expire in 2027.
+At December 31, 2021, the Company has federal and California research and development tax credits of approximately \$2.7 million and \$1.7 million, respectively.
 The federal research tax credit begins to expire in 2026 unless previously utilized and the California research tax credit has no expiration date.

-Utilization of the net operating loss ("NOL") and research and development ("R&D") carryforwards maybe subject to a substantial annual limitation due to ownership change limitations that might have occurred or that could occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), as well as similar state and foreign provisions.
+Utilization of the net operating loss ("NOL") and research and development ("R&D") carryforwards might be subject to a substantial annual limitation due to ownership change limitations that may have occurred or that could occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), as well as similar state and foreign provisions.
 These ownership changes may limit the amount of NOL and R&D credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an "ownership change" as defined by Section 382 of the Code results from a transaction or series of transactions over a three-year period resulting in an ownership change of more than 50 percentage points of the outstanding stock of a company by certain stockholders or public groups.
-Since the Company's formation, the Company has raised capital through the issuance of capital stock on several occasions which, combined with the purchasing stockholders' subsequent disposition of those shares, may have resulted in such an ownership change, or could result in an ownership change in the future upon subsequent disposition.
+Since the Company's formation, the Company has raised capital through the issuance of capital stock on several occasions which, combined with the purchasing stockholders' subsequent disposition of those shares, may have resulted in such an ownership change, or could result in an ownership change in the future upon subsequent capital stock transactions.

-The Company has not completed a study to assess whether an ownership change or changes have occurred.
-If the Company has experienced an ownership change, utilization of the NOL or R&D credit carryforwards would be subject to an annual limitation under Section 382 of the Code, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
+The Company has not completed a study to assess whether an ownership change or changes has occurred.
+If the Company has experienced an ownership change, utilization of the NOL or R&D credit carryforwards would be subject to an annual limitation under Section 382 of the Code, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate.
 Any limitation may result in expiration of a portion of the NOL or R&D credit carryforwards before utilization.
-Further, until a study is complete and any limitation is known, no amounts are being considered as an uncertain tax position or disclosed as an unrecognized tax benefit.
+Further, until a study is completed and any limitation is known, no amounts are being considered as an uncertain tax position or disclosed as an unrecognized tax benefit.
+Due to the existence of the valuation allowance, future changes in the Company's unrecognized tax benefits will not impact its effective tax rate.
 Any carryforwards that will expire prior to utilization as a result of such limitations will be removed from deferred tax assets with a corresponding reduction of the valuation allowance.